Music Theory: Extended Chords of Major Keys

-This lesson was written to complement a previous lesson called Chords of Major Keys - Major, Minor and Diminished triads.
+This lesson was written to complement my previous lesson, Chords of Major Keys - Major, Minor and Diminished triads.
 In that lesson we explored the naturally occurring triads that are formed by combining notes of the major scale.
-Also included was a very important four-note chord, called the dominant 7th chord, formed by adding a note to the triad built on scale note 5 (the dominant) .

-In this lesson, we'll take a look at more chords built by adding notes to all the other triads, as well as some chords that technically don't belong completely to the major scale, but are nevertheless commonly found in songs written in major keys.
+In this lesson, we'll take a look at more chords built by adding more major scale notes to all the simple triads (majors, minors and diminisheds).
+We'll also include some chords that technically don't belong completely to the major scale, but are borrowed from other scales and commonly found in songs written in major keys.

 C (major) + major 7th = C major 7th (The first major is assumed).

 D minor + (minor) 7th = D minor 7th (The second minor is assumed).

 All the other 7th chords are formed in the same way.

 7th chords add extra flavour and can intensify the harmonic function of the chord.
 For example, the triad built on scale note 5, (the dominant chord, conventionally referred to in Roman numerals as V), has a mild tendency, or at least an expectation, to proceed to the tonic chord.
 Converting the chord to a 7th chord (V7) gives it a sense of greater urgency because it contains a dissonance best resolved by proceeding to the tonic chord.
 If you have an instrument handy, you can hear the difference by comparing them.
 In our example in the key of C major, the chord progressions to compare would be:

 G major followed by C major (V - I) compared with G7 followed by C major (V7 - I).